secondlevel/Social-distance-detector/README.md

 ## Problem to Solve

 In recent years, there are more and more deep learning methods to obtain the coordinates of objects in images or videos, such as fast-rcnn, mask-rcnn or yolo, etc. However, if these methods are used to detect the distance between bounding boxes, you will need to rely on the pixel distance captured in the picture.
 In actually, these pixel distances are not as perfect as expected, and they can not be directly calculated.
 The image captured by camera may be as shown in the figure below.
 The picture on the left is the case of "Normal", the picture in the middle is the case of "Positive Radial Distortation", and the picture on the right is the case of "Negative Radial Distortation".
+So what this project needs to do is a **camera calibration** that distorts the above-mentioned image back to normal image.

 <p float="center">